 4. Ways and techniques to resolve dukkha.

-The fourth noble truth is then closely linked to meditation.
-It was transformed into a method or discipline of releasing people from the bondage of negative feelings and enhancing the nature of human life.
-It may be understood therefore that the major cause of everyone's agony is psychological.
-Logic would tell us that the cure would be psychological as well.
+Pain is in our genes!
+We seem to have inherited it from the Neanderthals.
+However, while we can't get it out of our genes, we can at least deal with the symptoms - especially the psychological symptoms.
+The fourth noble truth is closely linked to meditation and meditation was transformed into a method or discipline to release people from the bondage of negative feelings.
+If the major cause of everyone's agony is psychological, then logic would tell us that the cure would be psychological as well.
 Thus, Buddhism designed mind exercises aimed to alleviate these psychological problems.

 Meditation is a method through which an individual gains insight into cosmic knowledge and realizes that bliss is attainable.
 Meditation plays a part in practically all faiths although some do not use the word 'meditation' to describe their specific contemplative practice.
 Additionally, meditation does not constantly have a spiritual component.
 It is a natural part of the human experience and is progressively utilized as a treatment for promoting health and improving the body immune system.